 Summer Fellows receive air or train fare, housing at a local college dormitory, and a small allowance to defray the cost of food, intra-city commuting, and personal expenses.

-The Newhouse Graduate Newspaper Fellowship and Apprenticeship for Minorities is a highly competitive 30-month program that provides two generous awards each year to minority students who have majored in subjects other than journalism as undergraduates.
+The Newhouse Graduate Newspaper Fellowship and Apprenticeship for Minorities is a highly competitive 18-month program that provides two generous awards each year to minority students who have majored in subjects other than journalism as undergraduates.
 It is supported by the Newhouse Foundation.
-The winners study newspaper journalism on the master’s level at the S.I.
+The winners study in the Magazine, Newspaper and Online Journalism mater's program at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 Additionally, students receive professional, on-the-job training.
-While attending classes, students work as part-time interns at The Post-Standard newspaper in Syracuse.
-Later, after earning their master’s degrees, they work full time for one year as professional apprentices.
+While attending classes, students work as part-time interns at Syracuse Media Group.

-Applicants must: (i) be U.S. citizens and members of historically underrepresented minority groups as defined by New York State guidelines (African American, Asian or Pacific Islander, Hispanic/Latino or Native American); and (ii) Have earned undergraduate degrees in fields other than journalism from accredited colleges or universities by June 15 of the year that they begin study at Syracuse University.
-It is expected that they will have an undergraduate grade point average of B (3.0 on a 4.0 scale) or better.
+Applicants must: (i) be U.S. citizens and members of historically underrepresented minority groups as defined by New York State guidelines (African American, Asian or Pacific Islander, Hispanic/Latino or Native American); and (ii) Have earned undergraduate degrees in fields other than journalism from accredited colleges or universities. (iii) It is expected that they will have an undergraduate grade point average of B (3.0 on a 4.0 scale) or better.